DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 ~~~

 To disable the range selection in Grid, use the [`disable()`](grid/api/rangeselection/disable_method.md) method of the `range` object.
-The example below shows disabling of the `range` module:
+The example below shows how to disable the module:

 ~~~jsx {15}
 const grid = new dhx.Grid("grid_container", {